abhishek-anand93/calculations-on-cylinder/README.md

 # calculations-on-cylinder
 This repository contains all the codes used in various calculations on cylinder geometry.
+I have also included the notes latex notes for anyone who wants to understand the physics part of the calculations.